duanestorey/Hifi-Amplifier/PCBs/AURORA/readme.md

 1) Microprocessor board, address GND/GND
 2) Digital/Analog PSU, address GND/3V

+### LED lights and resistors

+The following voltages and LED colours should be used for consistency.
+In general, all LEDs are set at 2ma of current are 0603 size.

+#### Digital Voltages

+3.3V - Blue, set to ~2ma using 150R
+5.0V - Red, set to ~2ma using 1.3K

+#### Analog Voltages

++3.3V - Yellow, set to ~2ma using 620R
++9.5V - Yellow, set to ~2ma using 3.6K
+-9.5V - Blue, set to ~2ma using 3.3K
++34V - Yellow, set to ~2ma using 16K
+-34V - Blue, set to ~2ma using 16K
+Positive DC - Yellow, set to 2ma
+Negative DC - Blue, set to 2ma

 ### Design Goals
 - Switch amplifier to LM4766, 2 boards, 4 channels